AlphaGit/alphas-manifesto-blog/_posts/2015-01-18-whys-poignant-guide-to-ruby.md

 <!--more-->

-<a href="http://mislav.uniqpath.com/poignant-guide/">Why's Poignant Guide to Ruby</a> was one of my first options because it did promise to be unusual, and it was a CC Share Alike freely available option, which I thought was really cool for the community (or in this case, Why) to create.
+[Why's Poignant Guide to Ruby](http://mislav.uniqpath.com/poignant-guide/) was one of my first options because it did promise to be unusual, and it was a CC Share Alike freely available option, which I thought was really cool for the community (or in this case, Why) to create.
 At the point of reading this, I had already peeked at some basic language constructs so I was not a full-fledged beginner, and although the book starts assuming you know nothing about it, it did teach me some facts about the basic structures that I didn't know about.

 The book itself is pretty short, I read it on a PDF-rendered version which amounted to around 200 pages, but it was easily becoming hard for me to follow, since I was paying attention both to the Ruby parts and the sideline stories which are not easy to follow at all.
-At times I'd find myself trying to make sense on why there was <a href="http://mislav.uniqpath.com/poignant-guide/book/chapter-6.html">a whole sidebar dedicated to bread questions and answers</a>, or reading about irrelevant comparisons.
+At times I'd find myself trying to make sense on why there was [a whole sidebar dedicated to bread questions and answers](http://mislav.uniqpath.com/poignant-guide/book/chapter-6.html), or reading about irrelevant comparisons.

 However, to give you a proper taste of what's it like, I believe the best non-irrelevant section is the description of what metaprogramming is like: